tr?id=&ev=PageView&noscript=

 That’s why the Portage resident is thrilled about the Biden-Harris price cap on insulin for Medicare members – a special boon for up to 122,000 Michigan Medicare beneficiaries who use insulin to treat their diabetes.

-“Affordable health care really ought to be a right,” says Hewitt, a retired robotics manufacturer, master gardener and father of three, who takes insulin for his Type 2 diabetes.
+“Affordable health care really ought to be a right,” said Hewitt, a retired robotics manufacturer, master gardener and father of three, who takes insulin for his Type 2 diabetes.
 “So this is a tremendous step in the right direction.”

 The Biden-Harris plan cuts costs

 In Michigan, as throughout the United States, the soaring price of life-saving medications – including insulin, which costs only $2-4 a vial to produce – has for years forced seniors to make painful choices.
 Some have had to choose between paying for health care or rent.
 Others have skipped taking some medications, even at the risk of getting sick.
-This is the result of a shameful systemic problem: Americans pay 2.56 times more for prescription drugs than those in 32 other countries.
+This is the result of a shameful systemic problem: Americans pay 2.56 times more for prescription drugs than those in 32 other highly developed countries.

 The 2022 Inflation Reduction Act from the Biden-Harris administration is finally easing the pressure.
+The law:

-• Over the next four years, unless Republicans repeal the Inflation Reduction Act, Medicare plans to lower prices for up to 60 other drugs on total, with 20 more every year thereafter.
+And over the next four years, unless Republicans repeal the Inflation Reduction Act, Medicare plans to lower prices for up to 60 other drugs on total, with 20 more every year thereafter.

 Author